yfrayer/magic-eraser/README.md

 bash erasersetup.sh
 ```

-Put bo6.py and visualize.py in the mask/Mask_RCNN directory, overwriting the original visualize.py.
-The modified visualize.py applies opaque masks on a black background rather than apply half opaque masks over the image.

-Put process.py in the mask directory.
-Also put a video of your choice in this directory.
-When running process.py, it will ask the name of your video file.
-Then it will ask the desired name for the output video (recommended to add .mp4 to end of file name).
-After initial processing, it will ask which class you want to be removed by typing in a number, i.e. 1 for person.
-You can input more than one class by separating the numbers with spaces.
-You can find a list of objects that can be detected in bo6.py.

-Run process.py
+Transfer a video to the MagicEraser directory.
+Objects that the program can detect are listed in the runmask.py file.
+Enter the MagicEraser directory and run eraser.py.
+It will ask the name of the input video and the desired name for the output video.
+It is recommended that the input video is mp4 format and the name of the output video ends in .mp4.
 ```
-python process.py
+python eraser.py
 ```
+After detecting objects, a video will be shown that highlights which objects are detected, along with each object's id and class name.
+After you close out of the video, the program will ask whether ids or classes should be removed, or if all detected objects should be removed.
+When selecting ids, it will ask for integer values.
+When selecting classes, it will ask for the names of the classes.
+Multiple inputs are separated with a space.
+After inputting ids or classes, it will ask for any additional inputs, or to continue.

-The output file will be in the mask directory.
+The output file will be in the working directory or the directory specified.

 ## To Do

 Things that have yet to be added:

-Process the video with half opaque masks and automatically show to the user, give a list of classes/objects/indices detected, and then ask the user what they want to remove

-Allow the user to select specific objects, not just all objects that match a class

 Option to create a green screen effect

-Simplify setup process

-Remove images from folders before processing a new video

 Provide option to restore data from previous run if same video